 Daytime

-There are lots of great markets in and around Byron, so make sure you check if any coincide with your visit.
-Byron Bay Community Market happens every first Sunday of the month on Butler Street and most Saturdays there is an artisan market outside the Railway bar between 4pm and 9pm.
-You’ll find lots of local artisan producers selling their wares, with everything from clothing to chopping boards.
+There are lots of markets in and around Byron, so make sure you check if any coincide with your visit.
+Byron Bay Community Market happens on the first Sunday of the month on Butler Street, and on most Saturdays, there is an artisan market outside the Railway Bar between 4pm and 9pm.
+Youโll find lots of local artisan producers selling their wares, with everything from clothing to chopping boards.

 In the afternoon, make your way to Byron Bay Arts and Industrial Estate.
-This area has some great shops and is home to the Stone and Wood brewery.
-If you’re planning on drinking, leave the car at your accommodation and take the bus or cycle.
-It takes around 15 minutes to cycle and less than 10 by car from the centre.
+This area has some great shops and restaurants, and is home to the Stone and Wood Brewery.
+If youโre planning on drinking, leave the car at your accommodation and take the bus or cycle.
+It takes around 15 minutes to cycle and less than 10 minutes by car from the centre.

-Enrico loves Stone and Wood and the Pacific Ale is his favourite Aussie beer, so we decided to take a tour of the brewery and do a little tasting.
-The cellar door is a great open airy space, with a bar you can eat and drink at even if you’re not taking a tour.
+My husband loves Stone and Wood, and the Pacific Ale is his favourite Aussie beer, so we decided to take a tour of the brewery and do a little tasting.
+The cellar door is a great open, airy space, with a bar where you can eat and drink even if youโre not taking a tour.

 Lunch – Stone and Wood

-Tours take 1 hour 30 minutes and include an introduction to the founders, the brewing process and then a tour of the brewery itself, including the on-site offices and the all-important brewing equipment.
+Tours take one hour and 30 minutes and include an introduction to the founders, the brewing process and a tour of the brewery itself, including the on-site offices and the all-important brewing equipment.
 It ends with a paddle of some of their signature and special brews.

 Evening

 Head to Balcony Bar & Oyster Co. for cocktails (and oysters).
 Located on the first floor at the Lawson Street roundabout, this is a great spot for people-watching.
-The cocktails are excellent and they also do great food.
-It’s a great spot to start the evening.
+The cocktails are excellent, and they also do great food.
+Itโs a lovely spot to start the evening.
+Alternatively, Loft Bar across the road is another nice bar in Byron.

-Have dinner at Bang Bang, which does really good Asian fusion – I recommend the whole fried snapper.
+Have dinner at Bang Bang, which does really good Asian fusion.
+I recommend the whole fried snapper.
 It has a lovely setting with big windows on the corner of Byron and Fletcher Street.
+Roca is another excellent dinner option, serving Latin American cuisine in a colourful spot on Lawson St.

 Byron Bay Itinerary – Day 3